Choosing a topic for your next blog post

 I’ve created a few things that can help you.

-Here’s that Health Blog Editorial Calendar you can download for free–no email required!
+Here’s that health blog editorial calendar you can make yourself a copy of and download for free—no email required!

-Second, here is the very comprehensive list of health and wellness blog topic ideas I mentioned earlier.
+Second, here is the very comprehensive list of health and wellness blog ideas if you’re stuck on finding ideas what topics to create content about.

 Have you now chosen a topic for your next health blog post?